EpocDotFr/staticjinjaplus/README.md

 It will then copy the tree contained in the `STATIC_DIR` directory in the `OUTPUT_DIR`, as-is.

-staticjinja will be then initialized with the given `CONTEXTS` (if any), [webassets bundles](https://webassets.readthedocs.io/en/latest/bundles.html) will  be registered, and the actual rendering process is started.
+staticjinja will be then initialized with the given `CONTEXTS` and Jinja's `GLOBALS`/`FILTERS`, [webassets bundles](https://webassets.readthedocs.io/en/latest/bundles.html) will be registered, and the actual rendering process is started.

 `.html`, `.xml`, `.rss`, `.atom` and `.json` template output will be automatically minified, according to the `MINIFY_XML` and `MINIFY_JSON` configuration values.